andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 A great deal of this was unnecassary, but it felt reassuring to work it all through.
 And to answer my own question, "yes, I think this way was easier."

 ## Problem 206
-I got tied up on this problem for ages.
-But it helped be embed (hence the title of this chunk) progressions far more deeply as a consequence.
+{% newthought "I got tied up on this problem for ages." %}  But it helped be embed{% sidenote 'sn-id-whatever' "Hence the title of this chunk" %} progressions far more deeply as a consequence.

 In this problem, Gelfand is asking us to try and think about things differently.
-We know (because he has shown us) that the terms $2, 3$ and $5$ can't appear in a geometric progression _in the order presented_ because he showed us it was so.
+We know{% sidenote 'sn-id-whatever' "Because he has shown us" %} that the terms $2, 3$ and $5$ can't appear in a _Geometric Progression_ _in the order presented_ because he showed us it was so.
 But what about if they occurred in another order?
 What, asks Gelfand, should we do in these circumstances?

 It makes sense to look back at the previous two posts to see what is even possible in this regard.
 We see our first one in [Chunk 21 - Geometric Progressions](https://andrewharmellaw.github.io/2017/03/21/gelfands-algebra-chunk-21-geometric-progressions) section "The 'Two Possibilities' Subtlety".
 Here we see that a negative quotient $q$ can have our terms flipping from positive to negative.

-There is another alternative in the next section of the same post - "The 'is that Really a Geometric Progression' Subtlety".
+There is another alternative in the next section of the same post - "The 'is that Really a _Geometric Progression_' Subtlety".
 In this one we can see that after an initial value which could be anything, the rest of the progression is made up of zeros.

 And the subsequent section contains our last possibility - "Flip it and Reverse it".
 It gives us the possibility that our progressions don't have an increasing quotient $q$, rather that it might have a decreasing one.